openapistack/docs/docs/examples/calling-apis.md

 });
 ```

-*Note: You may also pass a definition object or path to a definition file depending on your setup.*
+*Note: For optimal performance, it's recommended to pass the definition as a JS object instead or fetching it from a URL in runtime.*

 To initialise a client instance, we call `api.init()`: